quicwg/base-drafts/draft-ietf-quic-transport.md

 * the location of the header form flag,

-* the location of the Connection ID flag in short headers,
+* the location of the Omit Connection ID flag in short headers,

 * the location and size of the Connection ID field in both header forms,